ISSUIUC/MIDAS-Launch/README.md

 Now, you can click the 'Load Data' button.
 In a few seconds, this will have imported all the data from the launch file.

+### Processing

+This software provides 4 different types of filters.
+You can add any number of filters, and you may add each filter any number of times in any order.
+You can click the '-' button to remove the associated row, '^' to swap it with the one above, or 'v' to swap it with the one below.

+> [!NOTE]
+> Each time you click 'Apply', the filters will all be run again from a
+> clean, unprocessed copy of the data.

+* Fill: Fills in the empty cells with the contents of either the previous (for downwards) or next (for upwards) non-empty cell.
+If 'Backfill' is selected, then the empty cells at the start and ends of the table are also filled with the closest non-empty cell.
+* Select: Only retain the rows of the table where the value of the chosen column of that row is equal to the provided value.
+* Within: Only retain the rows of the table where the value of the chosen column match the conditions: If 'Lower' is selected, then only rows with a value above the provided bound are retained.
+If 'Upper' is selected, then only rows with a value below the provided are retained.
+Both can be selected at the same time.
+* Sort: Sort the rows of the table by the value of the chosen column, in either ascending or descending order.

+### Plotting